Can a DIYer install the FIBO System?

 Do you provide an installation service?

 Yes we can help you with installation.
 In most cases Sourcecorp will use a third party contractor to undertake installation work on behalf of our clients.
-Or we simply allow our client and the installation contractor to make their arrangements direct.
+Or we simply allow our client and the installation contractor to make their arrangements directly.
 Any installer introduced by Sourcecorp will be experienced in using the Fibo WPS.

 What is an accredited Fibo installer?